7 Dangerous Impacts of Implicit Bias in Pharmacy Practice

 If patients feel judged or not taken seriously because of their race, gender, age, or other factors, they might not trust the pharmacist’s advice.
 This can lead them not to take their medications as prescribed, impacting the outcome of their health.

-No pharmacist should be the reason for the non-adherence of a patient.
+No pharmacist should be the reason for a patient's non-adherence.

 Reduced Patient Trust.